 - Written procedures for communicating information about potential health hazards to FDA and others.

-- Written procedures for corrective actions to address food and foreign supplier non-compliances that post a risk to public health.
+- Written procedures for corrective actions to address food and foreign supplier non-compliances that pose a risk to public health.

-- A written description of your food defense system to protect against intentional adulteration.
+- A written description of your food defense system to protect against intentional adulteration, if applicable.

-- Experience and training requirements for employees responsible for implementing the VQIP QAP.
+- Knowledge and qualification requirements for employees responsible for implementing the VQIP QAP.

 - Written procedures for establishing and maintaining records relating to the structure, processes, procedures, and implementation of your VQIP QAP.

 How soon will I receive benefits?